- play_arrow Overview

 Hierarchical Class of Service in ACX Series Routers

-Scheduling properties can be applied at both physical as well as logical interface levels.
-Service providers will be able to support hierarchical class of service (HCoS) at multiple levels to meet the service level agreements and bandwidth allocations for subscribers.
+Scheduling properties can be applied at physical as well as logical interface and logical interface set levels.
+Service providers can support hierarchical class of service (HCoS) at multiple levels to meet the service level agreements and bandwidth allocations for subscribers.

 Hierarchical Scheduling on the Physical Interface